aschmied/notes/tools/pandas-data-exploration/pandas-data-exploration.md

 * Repeat this whole process to load the crime data into a `DataFrame` named `crime`

 * We can also `rename` the [columns](https://pandas.pydata.org/docs/user_guide/basics.html#basics-rename) and [indices](https://pandas.pydata.org/docs/reference/api/pandas.Index.rename.html) to make the data look a little nicer.
-Rename REF_DATE to Year, GEO

-* There is a complication with province names in the crime data: they have a number at the end like "New Brunswick [13]."
-We want them to be the same as in police, use [`rename`]() to rename the columns
+Rename REF_DATE to Year and get rid of the numbers from the column names in `crime`

 * I wrote a "load_data.py" scrip to do this all for you.
 In iPython you can run it with `%run`:

+        in [29]: %run load_data.py
         In [30]: police
         Out[30]:
         GEO   New Brunswick  Newfoundland and Labrador  Nova Scotia  Ontario  Prince Edward Island  Quebec